Summary

 History

 Afrobeat began with highlife, created in Ghana by combining West African regional music with Western Jazz and calypso.
-Fela Aníkúlápó-Kuti began his career playing in Highlife and Jazz bands before incorporating other sounds like Soul, Jazz, Soca, Funk, and R&B during various tours of America and the United Kingdom.
+Fela Aníkúlápó-Kuti began his career playing in Highlife and Jazz band Koola Lobitos (which later became the Afrika 70s band in 1970).
+Initially struggling with his jazz career, Fela experimented by blending highlife, jazz, and traditional African music, coining the term "Afrobeat" in 1968.
+He started incorporating other sounds like Soul, Jazz, Soca, Funk, and R&B during various tours of America and the United Kingdom.
+In his band, he led mostly on the saxophone, keyboards, and other instruments.

 Fela went on to start his band, Nigeria 70 (later Africa 70), debuting Afrobeat in the early 1970s.
-Fela established the Afrobeat sound in his debut album.
+He established the Afrobeat sound in his debut album.
 The album mixes Jazz and Highlife music with the epic Funk of James Brown.
 His creation also incorporated some elements of Reggae, Caribbean rhythm, and Psychedelic Rock.

 Elements